Tree-Based Methods

 Bootstrap Aggregation (Bagging)

-• train on the bth bootstrapped training set to get \hat{f}^{\ast b}(x)
+2. Train: train a tree on the bth bootstrapped training set (no need to prune), hence obtain the model \hat{f}^{\ast b}(x)

 Bagging: Illustration